CityOfPhiladelphia/standards-docs/site-content/use/technical-details/upgrading.md

 2. Remove `<link>` tag references to FontAwesome and Ionicons.
 FontAwesome is now included as a dependency and Ionicons is no longer used.
 3. Remove references to Foundation JavaScript, this is also included as a dependency.

-Depending on the complexity of the project, it may make sense for you to temporarily comment out your project's exiting JavaScript and Stylesheets.
+Depending on the complexity of the project, it may make sense for you to temporarily comment out your project's existing JavaScript and Stylesheets.

 ### Add dependencies